 Rosemary and Plum Glazed Ribs

-It goes without saying for may of us that ribs are a must-have at every tailgate, barbecue, homegate or backyard cookout.
-So when it came time to come up with our recipe of choice for our annual pilgrimage to the Pocono Raceway for the Gander RV 400 and the Pocono Fan Fest (featuring the Hungry Fan Throwdown!), we immediately sought out our friends at Smithfield to send us some product!
-As always, they came through.
-This time we got a couple slabs of their Extra Tender St. Louis Style Pork Spareribs, which we love because they’re super high quality, hand-trimmed and are made (as they darn well should be) from 100% fresh pork.
+It goes without saying for many of us that ribs are a must-have at every tailgate, barbecue, homegate, or backyard cookout.
+So when it came time to develop a recipe of choice for our annual pilgrimage to the Pocono Raceway for the Gander RV 400 and the Pocono Fan Fest a few years back, this delicious dish was born.

 3 cloves garlic, minced